 Going on vacation is great — until you realize how much work is involved.
 Ditch the planning, packing and paying this summer by taking a fantastic family camping getaway right in your own backyard.
 Camping is typically one of the best free things to do in the summer.
 Take the time to make a magical night for your kids by planning some fun family activities and unique treats to taste.
-Here's how:
+Here's how with these fun ideas for backyeard camping:

 Think of a few outdoor activities that are fun for kids, such as making s'mores, family fun games, studying the stars and telling campfire stories.
 Here are a few more to add to your list:

-• Create a list of items you might find in your backyard, like a pine cone, a leaf, an acorn or a bird feather.
+• Scavenger hunts are great!
+Create a list of items you might find in your backyard, like a pine cone, a leaf, an acorn or a bird feather.

 • Give each kid a bag and see if they can collect all of the items on the list.
 The first one to gather all of the items in their bag gets to eat the first s'more tonight!